RaquelLores/RaquelLores/README.md

 ## 🚀 Main Projects

 **NewValue News Management Tool**: Full stack application to add to the existing NewValue website, to allow the Admin to access a dashboard to perform CRUD operations with News.
 - **Technologies Used**: Vite, React, Tailwind, Vitests.
-Back-end: Node,js, Express.js, TypeScript, MySQL, Sequalize, Jest, Figma.
-Other: Trello, Postman, Cloudinary.
+Back-end: Node,js, Express.js, TypeScript, MySQL, Sequalize, Jest.
+Other: Figma, Trello, Postman, Cloudinary.
 - **Features**: Various contexts throughout the app using the useContext hook.
 With the Administrator role it is possible to:
 - Publish news with pictures in LinkedIn from the app.
 - Create moderators to allow them to write article news.